Comparatives and Superlatives

 I am a better tennis player than you but Marcelo is the best.

-Steve is a worse liar than me but Adrian is the worst.
+Steve is a worse liar than me but Adrian

 Note: Further / farther, furthest / farthest are all used for distance.